 - AG 3-3 Low-intensity recreational uses may be permitted on agricultural lands as long as they do not interfere with the principal use of the land for agricultural purposes.
-Examples include hunting, fishing, horseback riding, hiking and exhibitions of working farms or ranches. - AG 3-4 The exploration and extraction of oil, gas and other mineral resources may be allowed on agricultural lands, provided the activity is conducted in a way that minimizes interference with agricultural operations and does not result in a permanent loss of the agricultural viability of the land.
+Examples include hunting, fishing, horseback riding, hiking, agritourism, and exhibitions of working farms or ranches. - AG 3-4 The exploration and extraction of oil, gas and other mineral resources may be allowed on agricultural lands, provided the activity is conducted in a way that minimizes interference with agricultural operations and does not result in a permanent loss of the agricultural viability of the land.
 Extractive operations shall require a conditional use permit. - AG 3-5 Encourage and support the development of agricultural related industries featuring alternative energy, utilization of agricultural waste, methane capture, and biofuels.
-However, renewable energy projects should not be approved or developed in such a way as to displace viable agricultural operations, or render prime farmlands unusable for agricultural activities. - AG 3-6 Support agricultural education and research including but not limited to supporting education and outreach to farmers, and agricultural learning opportunities at Glenn County educational institutions. - AG 3-7 Recognize and support the role of small farms growing specialty products and high value crops such as organic and heirloom products and fruits, nuts, and table vegetables.
+However, renewable energy projects should not be approved or developed in such a way as to displace viable agricultural operations, or render prime farmlands unusable for agricultural activities. - AG 3-6 Support agricultural education and research including but not limited to supporting education and outreach to farmers, and agricultural learning opportunities at Glenn County educational institutions. - AG 3-7 Recognize and support the role of small farms growing specialty products and high value crops such as organic and heirloom products and fruits, nuts, seeds, and table vegetables.

-ENVIRONMENTAL STEWARDSHIP
+FNVIRONMENTAL STEWARDSHIP

-Maintain Agricultural lands and practices that offer cobenefits to promote environmental stewardship, health, and safety
+Maintain agricultural lands and practices that offer cobenefits to promote environmental stewardship, health, and safety

-- AG 4-1 Recognize the value of agricultural lands for countywide biodiversity, soil health, waterfowl habitat, recreation, watershed management, fire abatement, and for groundwater recharge. - AG 4-2 Support and encourage small-scale food production operations and farmers markets and other local resources such as farm stands that support local agriculture and provide fresh local foods. - AG 4-3 Support farming and grazing practices in western county areas to reduce fire risks and support fuel reductions goals.
+- AG 4-1 Recognize the value of agricultural lands for countywide biodiversity, soil health, waterfowl habitat, recreation, watershed management, fire abatement, and for groundwater recharge. - AG 4-2 Support and encourage small-scale food production operations and farmers markets and other local resources such as farm stands that support local agriculture and provide fresh local foods. - AG 4-3 Support farming and grazing practices in western county areas to reduce fire risks and support fuel reductions goals. - AG 4-4 For projects that would convert grazing land to water-intensive crop production, require land owners to demonstrate adequate water supply availability prior to planting, and ensure that water usage would not conflict with the goals and policies established under the Sustainable Groundwater Management Act.